 The Company has concluded that all material transactions that have occurred that require disclosure or adjustments to the consolidated financial statements have been reported herein.

 Reclassifications

-Certain prior period amounts included in the 2018 consolidated statement of operations and consolidated balance sheet have been reclassified to conform to the current year presentation.
+Certain prior period amounts included in the 2018 consolidated statement of operations has been reclassified to conform to the current year presentation.

 Use of estimates